11ty/eleventy/docs/collections.md

 If a `date` key is omitted from the file, the date is assumed to be:

-1. If the file name matches `YYYY-MM-DD`, this date is used.
+1. If the file name has a `YYYY-MM-DD` format (anywhere), this date is used.
 1. File creation date.

 ## Advanced: Custom Filtering and Sorting